CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

 You may clone a repository without forking it, but only `contributors` may push changes to it.
 When you fork a copy, it becomes your own.
 <br>

-*You may also update your copy **(fork)** of the repository to reflect any changes I have made to the course without overwriting your individual changes.*
+*You may also update your copy **(fork)** of the repository to reflect any changes I have made to the course, without overwriting your individual changes.*

 <br>